BIDS/repro-case-studies/case-studies/dushizima.md

 4) What do you view as the major incentives for doing reproducible research?

-The ability to replicate the work, reuse code for different applications, work in larger teams, and the potential for broader impact in the area.
+The major incentives for doing reproducible research are the ability to replicate the experiments later, to fix and/or reuse code for different applications, to easily work in larger teams, and the potential for broader impact in the area.

 5) Are there any broad reproducibility best practices that you'd recommend for researchers in your field?

+While there are no general rules, some tools can only help one to reproduce work: (a) use version control, (b) practice [software quality assurance](https://en.wikipedia.org/wiki/Software_quality_assurance), (c) keep data samples.

 6) Would you recommend any specific websites, training courses, or books for learning more about reproducibility?